A reader wonders: "There has to be a catch, right?" Nope, no catch — if you do it right.

 If you want to know more, Emily, here’s some brief but required reading…

-- Mysteries Of The Great And Powerful Credit Score will explain, in plain English, what’s real and what’s an urban myth. this two-part investigation will evaporate your confusion.
+- 10 Credit Score Myths Debunked will explain, in plain English, what’s real and what’s an urban myth. this two-part investigation will evaporate your confusion.

-- Banks Are Now Offering Free FICO Scores.
-Here’s Where To Get Yours will help you get a free credit score, which is different than a credit report — and up until recently, was almost impossible to get without paying for it.
+- Where and How to Get Your Free Yearly Credit Report will help you get a free credit score, which is different than a credit report — and up until recently, was almost impossible to get without paying for it.
 Don’t know what a FICO score is?
 We got you covered.

 Of course, a credit score is just a number.
 What really matters is what you can do with it.
 A good score and a clean report can mean big savings when you look for a car loan or a mortgage.
 Learn about credit monitoring, and if you have questions, call one of our certified counselors at 1-800-810-0989.